minhyekimlee/Interpretable-Machine-Learning/README.md

 ## Intended Use
 ### Use cases that were envisioned during development.
 * Primary intended uses
-  * The primary intended use is to provide interpretable machine learning models that help explain predictions as opposed to black box models which provide little, if any, explanation.
+  * The primary intended use is to provide an interpretable machine learning model that help explain predictions as opposed to black box models which provide little, if any, explanation.
 Such transparency may help prevent bias and discrimination that can occur with black-box models as it relates to applicants with higher mortgage rates.
 * Primary intended users
-  * The primary users of these models are professors, students, and researchers of interpretable machine learning models.
+  * The primary users of this model are professors, students, and researchers of interpretable machine learning models.
 * Out-of-scope use cases
   *